ItsMrHalp/BrainWash/README.md

    >>+#comment#<>+
 ```
 ## Function definition
-'c' - make it possible to create a function.
+'c' - makes it possible to create a function.
-Any function should have name and code.
+Any function must have name and code.
 - The beginning of the file is considered a global space.
 - Everything that fits in the global space up to the first character "c" will be the name of the function (excluding spaces, new lines, tabs and comments).
   The function name can only contain characters from the Brainwash language.